The Real Value Of Diversity In Business: What Is It?

 About The Author

-Dr. Martina Olbert is a business thinker, social scientist, humanist, speaker, advisor, and Founder & CEO of Meaning.Global, a global business imagination consultancy reimagining the future of brands and businesses to serve our complete humanity and the planet.
+Dr. Martina Olbert is the world's leading expert on meaning in business, recognized by Forbes as 'the global authority on brand meaning'.
+She is a strategy advisor, thought leader, speaker, social scientist, and Founder & CEO of Meaning.Global, a global business imagination consultancy reimagining the future of brands and businesses to serve our complete humanity and the planet.